dsbalico/dsfolio/README.md

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback is highly appreciated!

+## Note
+- Before deploying this website, please remove or update the Google Analytics MEASUREMENT ID in `index.html`
+- If you find this project useful, consider leaving a star.
+Thank you! 😊